 - Nursing (Enrolled/Division 2 Nursing)

 These courses may be offered by vocational education and training (VET) providers, as well as universities and other higher education institutions.
-It is important to research and compare different options to find a course that meets your needs and goals.
+Research and compare different options to find a course that meets your career goals.